MahammadNuriyev62/railway-mcp/README.md

 ## Authentication

-The server uses an OAuth PAT pass-through — your Railway API token is passed through the OAuth flow as a Bearer token.
+The server uses an OAuth PAT pass-through.
+Your Railway API token is passed through the OAuth flow as a Bearer token.
 No real OAuth app is needed.
 The token is never stored on the server.

 ## Development